 Enable your research

 UK Biobank is a uniquely powerful biomedical database to support your research.
 Our goal is to enable your vision for novel scientific discoveries that improve human health.
-We do this by providing easily accessible data on half a million participants to scientists all over the world to undertake imaginative and pioneering studies that will transform health.
+We do this by providing easily accessible, de-identified data on half a million participants to scientists all over the world to undertake imaginative and pioneering studies that will transform health.

 Discover UK Biobank

 UK Biobank is a world-leading biomedical database to enable scientific discoveries that improve human health.
 Our goal is to inspire the imaginations of health researchers around the world to meet the challenge of greater understanding, prevention, and treatment of a range of serious illnesses.
-UK Biobank has Research Tissue Bank Approval till 2026 and through access to an unmatched amount of biological and medical data on half a million people living in the UK, we can enable your vision of improving human health.
+UK Biobank has Research Tissue Bank Approval till 2026 and through access to an unmatched amount of de-identified biological and medical data on half a million people living in the UK, we can enable your vision of improving human health.

 - UK Biobank is a longitudinal study; it follows the health of 500,000 volunteer participants.